AdobeDocs/frameio-api/src/pages/guides/Custom Actions/index.md

 ### Action Status

-Upon Account migration, all custom Actions created prior will have a status of 'null' and will be disabled.
-This provides users the opportunity to first update their Actions to work with the V4 API before enabling as any Actions not updated will fail.
-To identify Actions in this state vist the Actions Settings page and refrence the column "Status" or if using the API checking the is_active field.
+Upon Account migration to Frame.io V4, all custom Actions created in earlier versions will have a status of 'null' and will be automatically disabled.
+This provides users the opportunity to first update your Actions to use the V4 API before enabling as any Actions not updated will fail.
+To identify Actions in this state vist the Actions Settings page and refrence the column "Status" or, if using the API, by checking the is_active field.

+### Actionable Reources: Files, Folders & Version Stacks

+Given the separation of concerns between different asset types in Frame.io V4, there is new behavior you may want consider when interpreting the resouce ID recieved in your Action's payload.
+The use-cases for individual Files is straight-forward, as the ID will reflect the File the Action was executed on.
+Likewise for Folders, you'll be recieving the ID for the Folder which the Action was executed on; depending on your usecase you may want to use the Folder ID to make subsequent calls to the Frame.io API as-is, interacting with the Folder resource itself.
+Alternatively, you may want to get the children of that Folder in order to perform further processing on the assets within.
+Finally, when an action is Executed on a Version Stack, your payload will contain the 'Head Asset', which is the top most File in the Stack and is therefore shown in the Frame.io UI.
+Looking ahead we plan to offer additional resources for you to develop Actions against, including the new, V4-specific features like Collections.

+### Beta Feedback
+We'd love to hear from developers and end-users about the ways you'd like to use Actions in Frame.io V4.
+Be sure to [reach out to us](https://forum.frame.io/) with your questions, ideas, and use-cases to help inform our prioritizaion.